JVMWorks/RxLessons/README.md

 Our map() operator is basically an Observable that transforms an item.
 We can chain as many map() calls as we want together, polishing the data into a perfect, consumable form for our end Subscriber

+** Understanding Observables by Example **
+* Observable<Tweet> tweets : where tweets represent stream of events.
+* Observable<Customer> customers : where customers represent list of customers, probably from a db query.
+* Observable<HttpResponse> response : where response yields just one event (value) until it terminates.
+* Observable<Void> completionCallback : where completionCallback represents completion of a possible transaction.

 **Key idea #1: Observable and Subscriber can do anything.**
 It's a general framework that can handle just about any problem.